 Students who are in placement units or in school based units are required to complete an Acceptable use of ICT resources form in order to access ICT resources in their placement school.
 A hardcopy of the form will be distributed and collected by your tutor early in each semester

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

-Theoretical foundations: This unit covers the theoretical principles of Pedagogical Content Knowledge and the implications for teaching practice.
-This unit is based on current and emerging professional practices for beginning teachers, as they begin their professional career.
+Theoretical foundations: This course covers the theoretical foundations of Pedagogical Content Knowledge and emerging practices for beginning teachers.

 Research Led Education: There are active researchers teaching this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.
 A focus of the unit is to assist preservice teachers to be classroom ready.
 Through inquiry-based teaching and project based learning, the learning and assessment modes develop research skills in the preservice teachers.